 Interested in joining Peace Corps after graduation and want more information?

-The USF campus-based Peace Corps Recruitment Office is located in the Patel Center for Global Solutions CGS 211 on the second floor in USF World.
+The USF campus-based Peace Corps Recruitment Office is located in the Patel Center for Global Solutions CGS 211 on the second floor of USF World on the Tampa campus of USF.
 Learn more about the Peace Corps office and opportunities for involvement.

 Students must co-enroll through the Global Citizens Project here.